 How does string cheese string?
 Do bananas grow on trees?
 Find out where some of your lunchtime favorites originated.

 This is a report from a White-Reinhardt mini-grant recipient.
 Mini-grants are given to state and county Farm Bureaus to start or enhance ag literacy programs, like the one below.
 Donations fund these grants.

 Where does our food come from?
 Who grows it?
 Farm a Month is 12 hands on lesson plans, 12 letters from real farmers, and 1 whole year of learning about agriculture!

-Your donations got this teacher (and 9 more!) to the 2015 National Ag in the Classroom conference which has inspired her to educate about agriculture.
+Your donations got this teacher and many more to the National Ag in the Classroom conference which has inspired her to educate about agriculture.
 She will reach over 350 students this year alone!
 Read more here:

 Play and Learn!
 Free family fun!
 Learn more...

 New!
 Learn about livestock banners!

 Popular online farm game: My American Farm is now an app!